Symptom: Spindly Plants, Few Flowers

 Possible Causes: Overwatering, low humidity, poor soil drainage, low temperatures, or pot-bound roots.

-Management: If the weather has changed suddenly, make sure that your plant is not in a draft, near a heater, or reacting to an unexpected environmental change.
-Check that your pot has adequate drainage and that the plant isn't root bound.
+If the weather has changed suddenly, make sure that your plant is not in a draft, near a heater, or reacting to an unexpected environmental change.
+Check that your pot has adequate drainage and that the plant isn’t rootbound, which means its roots have run out of space and you need to repot it into a bigger planter.

 Symptom: Scorched Leaves